Back to blog

 In 'morph the word' questions, children are given two words and need to get from the first word to the last word by changing one letter at a time to create a new word.

 Incorrect answers can often be caused by spelling mistakes.
-To make sure they're answering accurately, children should double check that the word they have selected is correctly spelled.
+Children should double check that the word they have selected is correctly spelled.

 Stolen words

-In 'stolen words' questions, your child will be asked to work out the three- or four-letter word that is missing from the incomplete word given.
-They will be given a clue or a sentence to help find the stolen word.
+In 'stolen words' questions, your child will be asked to work out the three- or four-letter word that is missing from the incomplete word.
+They might have a clue or a sentence to help find the stolen word.

 Students can often lose marks here by suggesting a complete word that does not make sense in the context of the clue, or stolen letters that do not form a word in their own right.